|Date of Birth||August 7, 1890|

 Early that spring the Canadian Corps began preparing for the Battle of Vimy Ridge (9-14 April 1917).
 After the ridge was captured the Canadians stayed in the area, holding the new front line.
 Late in June William developed cellulitis on his right hand and he was sent to a field ambulance on 1 July.
 From there he was moved to No. 56 General Hospital in Г‰taples.
 It was the end of August before he was well enough to return to the field.
 He spent September and October with the 4th Entrenching Battalion and rejoined the 78th Battalion on 6 November, during the Battle of Passchendaele.
 The unit had just moved from Ypres to Borre, France and the next three days were used for training, sports and recreation.
 On 10 November William was given two weeks leave in the UK and he returned near the end of the month.

 In the spring of 1918 the Canadians were in the Lens-Arras area, holding the front line.
 William suffered an accidental contusion to his ribs around 25 March and he was out of action for a week.
 He was promoted to Lance Corporal on 8 April and to Corporal on 7 July.
 The final period of the war started on 8 August with the Battle of Amiens but William was sent back to England a few days before that, with the view of being returned to Canada as an instructor.
 He was posted to the Manitoba Regiment Depot and he embarked for Canada at the end of September, sailing on the City of Poona and arriving in Montreal on 7 October.
-Back in Winnipeg William was attached to the 1st Depot Battalion, Manitoba Regiment and he served for another two months.
+Back in Winnipeg William was assigned to the 1st Depot Battalion, Manitoba Regiment and he served for another two months.
 The Armistice ended hostilities on 11 November and he was discharged on 4 December, ‘having seen front line service.’
 His conduct was described as very good and he was entitled to wear one gold (casualty) stripe.

 William and his wife lived in Winnipeg for another five years, and he worked for a railway company and at Eatons.
 They moved to the U.S. in 1923 and settled in Chicago, Illinois, where William was employed as an electrician at a steel mill.
 When he filed his WW2 draft card, at age 50, they were living on Dorchester Avenue.
 William’s date of death and place of burial are not known.
 His son Hugh worked as a power plant supervisor for U.S. Steel in Chicago and Gary, Indiana.
 He served with the U.S. Air Corps in the Second World War and he passed away in Arizona in October 2000, at age 86.